Creating Tiny Universes: 4-Week Flash Fiction Intensive (with Joy Baglio) - ONLINE

 Students should be prepared to write a short piece in response to a prompt every week, and be ready to post and share this with the group.

 ONLINE SESSIONS happen remotely, via Zoom video conference.
 All you need is a laptop, computer, or phone with functioning audio and a webcam.
-Those who RSVP receive directions and a link to "join" the session via email.
-All online instructors will log on to the video conference 20 minutes before the start of the session, to help anyone with technical issues, so please plan to log on early if you'd like assistance!
+Those who RSVP receive directions and a link to "join" the session via email (please see above note about receiving the Zoom link).
+All online instructors will log on to the video conference 10 minutes before the start of the session, to help anyone with technical issues, so please plan to log on early if you'd like assistance!
 We'll do everything in our power to help you get comfortable with this new format, though when the session begins, we will not be able to assist with technical difficulties.

 Because of non-refundable fees that we, PVWW, must pay for every transaction that happens, we are not able to give full refunds to those who register then withdraw from a workshop or class.
-If you withdraw from a workshop ten days or more before the start of the class: You'll receive full credit toward another workshop or class of equal value OR a refund minus 20%.
+If you withdraw from a workshop ten days or more before the start of the class: You'll receive full credit toward another workshop or class of equal value OR a refund minus 10%.
 If you withdraw from a workshop nine days before the start of the class up until 48 hours before: You'll receive full credit toward another class OR a refund minus 30%.
-If you withdraw from a workshop less than 48 hours before the start of class or after the class has begun: We are not able to offer you credit toward another class or a partial refund.
+If you withdraw from a workshop less than 48 hours before the start of class or after the class has begun: We are not able to offer you credit toward another class or a partial refund, unless in the case of a medical emergency.
 If we have to cancel a class for any reason, you will receive a full refund, or if you choose, a credit in the amount of your payment, to be used for any future PVWW class.
-Anyone who does not specify whether they would like a refund or a credit for a cancelled class within 3 months will automatically receive a credit and will no longer be eligible for a refund after that that time frame.
+Anyone who does not specify whether they would like a refund or a credit for a cancelled class within 3 months will automatically receive credit and will no longer be eligible for a refund.
 In the event of an emergency, we may consider a refund, in partial or in full.
 We handle these requests on a case-by-case basis.
-Please contact Joy (firstname.lastname@example.org) for all matters concerning credit and refunds.
 You must make your request within the given season in which the class transpired.
 Credits cannot be converted into refunds.
+Please contact Joy (email@example.com) for all matters concerning credit and refunds.